Location: New Cross, Southeast London, England

 Hampshire Exchange Fees and Financial Aid provides detailed information on the fee policy, withdrawal policy and how financial aid may apply.

-The Hampshire exchange program at Goldsmiths is open to qualified Hampshire College students who have completed two years of college-level study and are in good academic and behavioral standing.
+The Hampshire exchange program at Goldsmiths University is open to Division II Hampshire College students.

 Contact the GEO program manager: